-In computer science problem solving, an abstraction has been recognized as a fundamental and essential principle (Haberman, 2004).
-According to Aharoni (2000b), during the DS course students are exposed to different levels of abstract thinking.
-The abstract nature of the concepts taught in this course can often be difficult for students to grasp (Odisho et al., 2016), in general, and for IS students in particular (Wall & Knapp, 2014).
-Several studies identified the reasons for these difficulties as: (1) low motivation of students, especially for those who do not perceive the computational skill as being important (Wang, 2012; Meisalo et al., 1997); (2) weak programming skills, which hinders the implementation of the possible solution (Wang, 2012); (3) perceived difficulty of the course topics that prevents students from dealing with the tasks (Wall & Knapp, 2014).
+In computer science problem solving, abstraction has been recognized as a fundamental and essential principle (Haberman, 2004).
+According to Aharoni (2000b), during the DS course, students are exposed to different levels of abstract thinking.
+The abstract nature of the concepts taught in this course can often be difficult for students in general to grasp (Odisho et al., 2016), and for IS students in particular (Wall & Knapp, 2014).
+Several studies identified the reasons for these difficulties as (1) low motivation of students, especially for those who do not perceive computational skills as being important (Wang, 2012; Meisalo et al., 1997); (2) weak programming skills, which hinders the implementation of the possible solution (Wang, 2012); and (3) perceived difficulty of the course topics, which prevents students from dealing with the tasks (Wall & Knapp, 2014).

-Recognizing DS as a difficult field to teach and learn, DS instructors have proposed different methods and techniques to help students and teachers deal with different aspects of this unit (e.g., Biernat, 1993; Wang, 2012; Hakulinen, 2011; Odisho et al, 2016).
+Recognizing DS as a difficult field to teach and learn, DS instructors have proposed various methods and techniques to help students and teachers deal with different aspects of this unit (e.g., Biernat, 1993; Wang, 2012; Hakulinen, 2011; Odisho et al, 2016).

-To that end, the literature refers to the challenges of problem solving and abstract thinking from different points of view, such as: students’ solution evaluation (Ginat & Blau, 2017), prediction of abstract thinking level (Perrent, 2010), and development of teaching methods (Ginat & Blau, 2017).
-An early study investigated the thinking process of students when dealing with simple data structures) Aharoni, 2000b), which defined different abstraction levels.
+To that end, the literature refers to the challenges of problem solving and abstract thinking from different points of view, such as students’ solution evaluation (Ginat & Blau, 2017), prediction of abstract thinking level (Perrent, 2010), and development of teaching methods (Ginat & Blau, 2017).
+An early study investigated the thinking process of students when dealing with simple data structures) Aharoni, 2000b) and defined different abstraction levels.

-In the current study, we focus on the students’ problem solving processes and challenges that require a high level of abstract thinking in a “black box” approach, an approach in which the internal workings and implementations of a system are ignored, in order to simplify and make the system’s general behavior easier to understand.
-The results of this study may shed light upon the problem solving processes that the students experience, and reveal possible deficiencies in their knowledge or orientation of their abstract thinking levels, which are needed for successfully dealing with complex algorithmic tasks.
-In addition, these results may serve as a basis for developing teaching methodologies to scaffold students’ problem solving processes and to develop problem solving skills.
+In the current study, we focus on the students’ problem-solving processes and challenges requiring a high level of abstract thinking in a “black box” approach, an approach in which the internal workings and implementations of a system are ignored, to simplify the problem and make the system’s general behavior easier to understand.
+The results of this study may shed light on the problem-solving processes that students experience and reveal possible deficiencies in their knowledge or the orientation of their abstract thinking levels, which are needed for successfully dealing with complex algorithmic tasks.
+In addition, these results may serve as a basis for developing teaching methodologies to scaffold students’ problem solving processes and develop problem-solving skills.

-2. LITERATURE BACKGROUND
+2. LITERATURE REVIEW

 2.1 Problem Solving

-Problem solving can be regarded as any goal directed sequence of cognitive operations (Anderson, 1980) and occurs in a situation where an individual responds to a problem that they do not know how to solve with routine or familiar procedures.
+Problem solving can be regarded as any goal-directed sequence of cognitive operations (Anderson, 1980) and occurs in a situation where an individual responds to a problem that they do not know how to solve with routine or familiar procedures.
 Problem solving can be described as composed of three dimensions: the problem, the process, and the outcome (Leiba, 2010).
-Polya’s (1945) seminal work suggested that solving a problem involves 4 phases (or episodes): understanding the problem; developing a plan; carrying out the plan; and looking back.
+Pólya’s (1945) seminal work suggested that solving a problem involves four phases (or episodes): understanding the problem, developing a plan, carrying out the plan, and looking back.

-Çakıroğlu & Mumcu (2020) compared problem solving processes in programming environments to the framework proposed by Polya (1945).
-The research concluded that various studies in computer science and mathematics addressed similar problem solving steps. Çakıroğlu & Mumcu (2020) identified three steps performed during problem solving in block-based programming environments: the ‘focus step’, containing the reviewing, understanding, and thinking activities; the ‘fight step’, containing the implementation activity and the ‘finalize step’, containing awareness regarding the solution.
-Focus, fight and finalize steps can occur in a sequential manner, or, in some cases, in a cyclic transition among these steps.
+Çakıroğlu & Mumcu (2020) compared problem-solving processes in programming environments to the framework proposed by Pólya (1945).
+The research concluded that various studies in computer science and mathematics addressed similar problem solving steps. Çakıroğlu & Mumcu (2020) identified three steps performed during problem solving in block-based programming environments: the “focus step,” containing the reviewing, understanding, and thinking activities; the “fight step,” containing the implementation activity, and the “finalize step,” containing awareness regarding the solution.
+Focus, fight, and finalize steps can occur in a sequential manner or, in some cases, in a cyclic transition between these steps.
 When students turn back from the fight to the focus step, their main purpose is rethinking.
 When they turn back from the finalize to the fight step, they mostly notice the mistakes.